How About I Make You Love Interesting Spider Webs

 Spider Web Art

-As I said before, I'm not a professional photographer, I'm just a lady with a camera.
+I'm not a professional photographer, I'm just a lady with a camera.
 My photos are not always of perfect quality, but they carry my soul.
 At least that's what I'm trying to accomplish and if I only reach one other soul, then I've reached my goal.

 'There's beauty in everything, you only have to see it.